Learn the latest techniques, methodologies, and approaches to teaching in vocational and trades training contexts.

 Applying for PLAR:

-- Identify courses for which you will be requesting PLAR.
+• Identify courses for which PLAR may be requested.

-- Actual curriculum products/artifacts created and used by the applicant in their workplace which are judged equivalent to the curriculum documents required in the course assignments.
+• Actual curriculum products/artifacts created and used by the applicant in their workplace which are judged equivalent to the curriculum documents and course assignments.

 Students may apply for a maximum of two program credits through PLAR.
 Tuition and fees may still apply to PLAR candidates.